System Architecture

 - Timeout: 60 seconds

-- Purpose: Main orchestrator for chat queries
+- Purpose: Main orchestrator for streaming chat queries

 - Flow:

-- Return sources with citations
+- Return sources with pre-signed URLs

 - Environment Variables: